-1. Introduction
+I. Introduction

 Large swings in asset prices accompanied by economic disruption have frequently taken place in many countries, including Japan.
-In turn, central banks have often concerned themselves with how they should take into account movements in asset prices-comprising stock, land and housing prices-in the conduct of monetary policy.
+In turn, central banks have often concerned themselves with how they should take into account movements in asset prices-comprising stock, land, and housing prices-in the conduct of monetary policy.
 Currently, price stabilization is explicitly the central objective of monetary policy, with measures for attaining it enhanced in many countries.
-However, the question of how monetary policy can best deal with movements in asset prices has never reached a consensus among central bankers.
+However, central bankers have never reached consensus on the question of how monetary policy can best deal with movements in asset prices.

-In this paper, we theoretically analyze this issue using a dynamic stochastic general equilibrium model.
+In this paper, we theoretically analyze this issue using a dynamic stochastic general equilibrium (DSGE) model.
 Rather than drawing a solid conclusion from a specific episode, our objective is to promote a more generally applicable understanding that will help us to organize the various views on how and under what conditions monetary authorities may benefit from taking movements in asset prices into account.
 In this context, we consider that our analysis serves as a complement to Okina and Shiratsuka (2002) and their review of the Japanese experience of the asset price boom and bust in the 1980s.

-One advantage of dynamic stochastic general equilibrium models is that they allow us to compare the performance of alternative monetary policy rules in various economic environments.
+One advantage of DSGE models is that they allow us to compare the performance of alternative monetary policy rules in various economic environments.
 The model employed in this paper describes an economic environment where distortions in economic activity arise from two sources: frictions in price setting and financial market imperfections.
 Using a model including these realistic features, we can compare the performance of alternative monetary policy rules.

-We primarily base our analysis on Gilchrist and Saito (2008) who consider the role of asset prices in monetary policy using a model incorporating both financial market imperfections and price-setting frictions.1 In this paper, we flesh out how a monetary policy tradeoff arises in the presence of financial market imperfections.
+We base our analysis primarily on Gilchrist and Saito (2008), who consider the role of asset prices in monetary policy using a model incorporating both financial market imperfections and price-setting frictions.1 In this paper, we flesh out how a monetary policy trade-off arises in the presence of financial market imperfections.
 Our analysis delivers two main findings similar to Gilchrist and Saito (2008).
-First, in the presence of financial market imperfections, economic welfare-measured a priori by the weighted
+First, in the presence of financial market imperfections, in the presence of financial market imperfections, economic welfare-measured a priori by the weighted average of the variances of the output gap and inflation-may improve when the central bank explicitly responds to asset prices in their monetary policy rule.
+This benefit could arise because in the model we consider, movements in asset prices closely relate to distortions in the economy arising from the financial market imperfections.2 Second, these benefits are likely to decrease when the central bank relies on limited information about the underlying sources of asset price movements.